piercing-index/cloud-vulnerabilities/README.md

 PI:version.subversion/A1:val_A1/A2:val_A2/A7:val_A7/A8:val_A8
 ```

-The Azure ACSESSED cross-tenant vulnerability, for example, is attached the following vector:
+The AWS ECR cross-tenant vulnerability, for example, is attributed the following vector in PI version 1.5:

 ```
-PI:1.5/A1:20/A2:1/A7:1.1/A8:0.7
+PI:1.5/A1:20/A2:1/A7:1.1/A8:1.1
 ```

 ### The vulnerability is not cross tenant